 Medical schools, in their many different forms, are post-baccalaureate programs requiring an undergraduate degree for admission.
 The mission of the Pre-Medical program is to prepare students with the knowledge and skills necessary to gain acceptance in a medical school of their choice and to later excel as a professional.
-There are many different career options available for students interested in pursuing careers in health care.
-Students might consider eventually studying medicine, nursing, physical therapy, pharmacy, dentistry, or physician assisting among many other fields.
-Depending on the student's interests, he/she might choose different paths of study while at the institution.
-Future medical professionals need to possess a diverse educational background so that they can bring a variety of talents and interests to the profession of their choice.
 A student may choose any major course of study but should be aware that medical schools are looking for students with a strong foundation in natural sciences (biology, chemistry, mathematics, and physics), highly developed communication skills, and a solid background in the social sciences and humanities.
 The institution also cultivates the less tangible qualities and characteristics that admission officers are seeking because they ensure success in the highly challenging fields of health care.